 When to start feeding your baby solids, and what to feed them really varies per country and parents.
 In Poland, everyone is preaching about not giving a baby anything but milk until they’re 6 months old.
 To the extent that other moms will get furious at you if you feed your baby some fruit at four months.

-While Italian prefer to cook for their babies when you’re traveling it’s normal that you would rather not be cooking and mushing things.
+While Italians prefer to cook for their babies, when you’re traveling it’s normal that you would rather not be cooking and mushing things.
 Jars come in handy.

 Italian Baby Food